turingtechPK/front-end-test-beginner/README.md

 ## Code Submit
 Please organize, design, test and document your code as if it were going into production and send us a pull request.
+After completing your task also send us an email to hr@turingtechnologies.org ,this will remind us to check your task on priority :upside_down_face:.

-We will review it and get back to you in order to talk about your code!
+We will back after reviewing the task in order to talk about your code!

 All the best and happy coding.